 You can’t have good SEO if Google can’t index the content on your pages, so checking whether their crawler is seeing everything on your pages is critical.

-We like to evaluate page speed based on what Google Analytics is reporting, and then use tools like Pingdom’s Page Speed Tester to evaluate specific issues affecting desktop clients.
+We like to evaluate page speed based on what Google Analytics is reporting, and then use tools like Pingdom’s Page Speed Tester to evaluate specific issues affecting that are affecting site speed.
 Doing so allows us to create a burndown list of opportunities that we can pass off to a development team for improving load time.
 The biggest culprit of site speed issues that we tend to see with B2B and B2C clients alike is image size!

-Just because your site your site is responsive or has a mobile-friendly version doesn’t mean that your smartphone users or Google are happy.
+Just because your site is responsive or doesn’t mean that your smartphone users or Google are happy with the experience.

-Need more help fixing your technical SEO issues?
+Need more help fixing your technical SEO issues or not sure where to even start?
 Contact the SEO team at Volume Nine today – we’re here to help!